collabnix/dockerlabs/beginners/dockerfile/arg-dockerfile-runtime.md

-# Demonstrating Hello World Example
+# Demonstrating Runtime Variable in DockerFile using ARG

 ## Tested Infrastructure